wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 {lang="python",linenos=off}
 	def show_category(request, category_name_slug):
 		# Create a context dictionary which we can pass
 		# to the template rendering engine.
 		context_dict = {}

 		try:
 			# Can we find a category name slug with the given name?
 			# If we can't, the .get() method raises a DoesNotExist exception.
 			# So the .get() method returns one model instance or raises an exception.
 			category = Category.objects.get(slug=category_name_slug)

 			# Retrieve all of the associated pages.
-        	# Note that filter returns a list of page objects or and empty list
+			# Note that filter() will return a list of page objects or an empty list
 			pages = Page.objects.filter(category=category)

 			# Adds our results list to the template context under name pages.
 			context_dict['pages'] = pages
 			# We also add the category object from
 			# the database to the context dictionary.
 			# We'll use this in the template to verify that the category exists.
 			context_dict['category'] = category
 		except Category.DoesNotExist:
 			# We get here if we didn't find the specified category.
 			# Don't do anything -
 			# the template will display the "no category" message for us.
 			context_dict['category'] = None
 			context_dict['pages'] = None

 		# Go render the response and return it to the client.
 		return render(request, 'rango/category.html', context_dict)

 Our new view follows the same basic steps as our `index()` view.
 We